REBELinBLUE/deployer/README.md

 * Deployment templates
 * Checking application status is 200 on deploy

+## Other changes:
+* Massively refactor the JS, clean up the duplication and sort out the Backbone.js code to not modify the DOM directly

 # Why?

 Deployer was heavily inspired by [Envoyer.io](https://envoyer.io), if you want a reliable deployment system I suggest you give Envoyer a try.